 Our examination should not delay your funeral plans.
 The Coroner will complete their investigation as soon as possible (typically within 24-48 hours).

 If the deceased does not have sufficient funds for burial, the next of kin may apply for County disposition (General Relief).
 El Dorado County Social Services or the Public Administrator with the Sheriff's Office can possibly assist you with financial matters pertaining to funeral costs.
 In these circumstances, proof of indigence is required.
 The family should contact Social Services at (530) 642-7300

-Yes, in the majority of cases.
-Call the Coroner’s Unit and any member of the staff can furnish you with the cause and classification of death appearing on the Death certificate.
+Yes, in most cases.
+Call the Coroner’s Unit and any member of the staff can furnish you with the cause and classification of death appearing on the death certificate.
 Occasionally to determine the cause of death further studies such as microscopic and toxicological tests must be performed.
-In these instances a “Pending” death certificate is released to the mortuary along with the deceased so that funeral services can be completed without delay.
+Toxicological tests may take a few months to receive the reports and determine the final cause of death.
+In these instances, a “Pending” death certificate is released to the mortuary along with the deceased so that funeral services can be completed without delay.
 When these further studies or investigations have been completed an amended death certificate is issued.
 “Pending” death certificates can be purchased through the funeral home or the County Office of Vital Statistics however, some financial, estate, probate or business matters may be dependent upon the final death certificate.

 Certified copies of the death certificate initially are ordered for the family by the funeral director handling final arrangements.
 Additional copies may be purchased from the County Office of Vital Statistics, located at 931 Spring Street Placerville, CA 95667 Phone: (530) 621-6121.